 The division’s artillery regiment, the 11th Marines under Colonel William H. Harrison, was to come ashore after the infantry regiments.
 The plan was for the 1st and 7th Marines to push inland, guarding the 5th Marines' flanks, and allowing the latter to capture the airfield located directly to the centre of the landing beaches.
 The 5th Marines were to push to the eastern shore, cutting the island in half.
 The 1st Marines would push north into the Umurbrogol mountain areas, while the 7th Marines would clear the southern end of the island.
 Only one battalion was left behind in reserve, with the US Army’s 81st Division, commanded by Major General Paul W. Mueller, available for support from Angaur island, just to the south of Peleliu.

 On 4 September, the marines departed Pavuvu, just to the north of Guadalcanal for their a 2,100-mile (3380-km) passage across the Pacific to Peleliu.
 An underwater demolition team of the US Navy went in first to clear the beaches of obstacles, while warships began their pre-invasion bombardment of Peleliu on 12 September.
-The battleships Pennsylvania, Maryland, Mississippi, Tennessee and Idaho, the heavy cruisers Indianapolis, Louisville, Minneapolis and Portland, and the light cruisers Cleveland, Denver and Honolulu, led by the command ship Mount McKinley, subjected the tiny island, to a massive three-day gunfire bombardment, interrupted only to permit air attacks from the three fleet aircraft carriers, five light aircraft carriers, and 11 escort carriers with the attack force.
+The battleships Pennsylvania, Maryland, Mississippi, Tennessee and Idaho, the heavy cruisers Indianapolis, Louisville, Minneapolis and Portland, and the light cruisers Cleveland, Denver and Honolulu, led by the command ship Mount McKinley, subjected the tiny island to a massive three-day gunfire bombardment, interrupted only to permit air attacks from the three fleet carriers, five light carriers and 11 escort carriers with the attack force.
 Totals of 519 rounds of 16-in (406-mm) shells, 1,845 rounds of 14-in (356-mm) shells and 1,793 500-lb (227-kg) bombs pounded the islands during this period.

 The Americans believed the bombardment to have been successful, as Rear Admiral Jesse B. Oldendorf, commander of the heavy ships constituting the Fire Support Group, claimed that the US Navy had run out of targets.
-In reality, the majority of Japanese positions were completely unharmed.
+In reality, the majority of Japanese positions remained completely unharmed.
 Even the battalion left to defend the beaches was virtually unscathed.
 During the assault, the island’s defenders exercised unusually tight fire discipline to avoid giving away their positions.
 The bombardment managed to destroy only Japan’s aircraft on the island, as well as the buildings surrounding the airfield.
 The Japanese remained in their fortified positions, ready to fall on the US landing troops.

 The US Marines landed on Peleliu at 08.32 on 15 September, the 1st Marines to the north on Beaches White 1 and 2 and the 5th Marines and 7th Marines in the centre and south on Beaches Orange 1, 2 and 3.
 As the landing craft approached the beaches, the marines were caught in a crossfire when the Japanese opened the steel doors guarding their positions and started to open fire with their artillery.
 The positions on the coral promontories guarding each flank fired on the marines with 47-mm guns and 20-mm cannon, and by 09.30 the Japanese had destroyed 60 LVTs and DUKWs.